good clean fiction

 Are all young adult books clean?

-Not always — while much clean YA fiction is written for teen readers, some young adult titles include profanity, violence, or mature themes.
+No. In today's climate, while much clean YA fiction is written for teen readers, a lot of young adult titles include profanity, violence, or mature themes.
 Stay tuned as Good Clean Fiction will feature more clean YA titles.

 • Clean fiction books are stories written without explicit sex, graphic violence, or strong profanity, so readers can enjoy the plot without skipping pages.